 The Constitution of the New Jersey Association of Student Councils was last revised in 2008, being ratified by the Student Council Presidents of our state at the Fall Business Meeting on October 14, 2008.

-There will be a set of revisions proposed for 2014 - they will appear in a special edition of the NJASC Review in March 2014.
+There is a set of revisions proposed - CLICK HERE to view them in a special March 2014 edition of the NJASC Review.

 ARTICLE I - Name